Video: How is the Residential Demand Charge Calculated on My Bill?

-FEC’s residential demand charge collects costs more accurately and more fairly from each of FEC’s residential members because your Co-op pays a premium for power used during peak hours.
+Flathead Electric Cooperative’s residential demand charge collects costs more accurately and fairly from residential members because your Co-op pays a premium for power used during peak hours.
 It also gives members more control over their power bill because they can reduce their demand by shifting usage to off-peak hours.

 - During peak hours, spread out the use of major appliances rather than running them at the same time.

 - Do laundry and other chores that require significant amounts of electricity outside of peak hours, such as mid-day, later in the evening, or on weekends.

 - Consider setting timers to run your dishwasher, clothes dryer and other appliances outside of peak hours.

 - Purchase a programmable thermostat to reduce heating and air conditioning usage during peak hours.

 - Visit our Thermostat Rebates Page to earn a rebate for the purchase of a smart thermostat which can help you reduce demand by controlling when you heat and cool your home.

 As a member-owned electric Cooperative, our goals are quite simple: to provide reliable low-cost power and to treat all members fairly.
 We hope that this rate structure is (and will continue over time) helping our members to use energy more wisely.
 The reality is when we all use less energy during peak hours, we all save money.